 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Centessa, PayPal, Opendoor, and Schmitt and Encourages Investors to Contact the Firm

-NEW YORK, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Centessa Pharmaceuticals Plc CNTA, PayPal Holdings, Inc. PYPL, Opendoor Technologies, Inc. OPEN, and Schmitt Industries, Inc. SMIT.
+/EIN News/ -- NEW YORK, Oct.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Centessa Pharmaceuticals Plc (NASDAQ: CNTA), PayPal Holdings, Inc. (NASDAQ: PYPL), Opendoor Technologies, Inc. (NASDAQ: OPEN), and Schmitt Industries, Inc. (NASDAQ: SMIT).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: May 28, 2021 – June 1, 2022 or pursuant to the Company’s May 28, 2021 IPO